 Contra-indications: People suffering from the art disease, hypertension, epilepsy, peptic ulcer should not practice this pranayama.
 Never practice suryaveda pranayama after eating a full meal, as it will interfere with the natural flow of energy associated with digestion.

 Note: The sanskrit word surya means Sun which refers to pingola nadi while Veda means to pierce or awaken.
 Thus suryaveda means to pierces or purify pingola nadi.

 3. Chandraveda Pranayama

 Chandra means moon.
-In yoga language left nostril represents Ida breathing channel.
+In yoga language, left nostril represents Ida breathing channel.
 Moon is the symbol of coolness in the body.
-In this exercise inhalation is done through left nostril and exhalation through right nostril.
+In this exercise, inhalation is done through left nostril and exhalation through the right nostril.
 These two larger nadis or passages, hold the balance of magnetism and energy created by the sun and the moon.